fidian/presentations/digital-technology-merit-badge/index.md

 ## Software

-4a: Explain what a program or software application or "app" is and how it is created.
+4a: Explain what a program or software application or "app" is and how a computer uses a CPU and memory to execute it.

 ----